kamens/jQuery-menu-aim/README.md

-jQuery-menu-aim
+js-menu-aim
 ===============

-menu-aim is a module to handle dropdown menus that can differentiate between a user trying hover over a dropdown item vs trying to navigate into a submenu's contents.
+js-menu-aim is a module to handle dropdown menus that can differentiate between a user trying hover over a dropdown item vs trying to navigate into a submenu's contents.